This exhibt is temporarily closed.

 What’s the buzz at the Harvard Museum of Natural History?
 It’s all about BEES!
 After a long winter nap, our honeybee hive is humming again.
-The hive is located in Athropods: Creatures that Rule.
+The hive is located in Arthropods: Creatures That Rule.

 Watch the busy life inside a hive, look for the queen, and track worker bees as they exit and return with pollen baskets full from their visits to early spring blossoms.
 Uncover the mystery of how these tiny industrialists manufacture honey– that magical liquid cherished by humans for thousands of years as “Nectar of the Gods.”

 This project was made possible in part by the Institute of Museum and Library Services.

 What's in a Name?